triton-inference-server/server/deploy/k8s-onprem/README.md

 2. Install the [prometheus-adapter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter) helm chart, allowing the Horizontal Pod Autoscaler to scale based on custom metrics from prometheus.

-The included configuration will scale Triton pods based on the average queue time, as described in [this blog post](https://developer.nvidia.com/blog/deploying-nvidia-triton-at-scale-with-mig-and-kubernetes/#:~:text=Query%20NVIDIA%20Triton%20metrics%20using%20Prometheus).
+The included configuration scales Triton pods based on a request-weighted average queue time over 30 seconds, so idle models do not lower a pod's value.
+For details, see [this blog post](https://developer.nvidia.com/blog/deploying-nvidia-triton-at-scale-with-mig-and-kubernetes/#:~:text=Query%20NVIDIA%20Triton%20metrics%20using%20Prometheus).
 To customize this, you may replace or add to the list of custom rules in `values.yaml`.
 If you change the custom metric, be sure to change the values in autoscaling.metrics.

+Run `python3 deploy/test_k8s_onprem_metrics_query.py` from the repository root to check the query with Prometheus `promtool`.
+The check requires PyYAML and `promtool` in `PATH`.

 If autoscaling is disabled, the number of Triton server pods is set to the minReplicas variable in `values.yaml`.